 - Zoom: How to teach with Zoom (Columbia Language Resource Center)

 - Google Meet Hangout: Schedule Class Meetings via Calendar (Google's statement on COVID).

 - Webinars from Vista/Santillana: Transitioning to remote teaching webinars free to ALL by Vista/Santillana

 - Webinars: Variety of upcoming and recorded webinars by ACTFL

 Free and Discounted Resources:

-- Zoom.us: Free to Educators for remainder of school year.
-Watch a 4-minute tutorial about how to get started for free.
+- Zoom.us: Watch a 4-minute tutorial about how to get started for free.
 Break out rooms are a wonderful way to allow students to move to output (interpersonal mode) to make meaning and have conversations about the authentic resources that they are reading and listening to in the interpretive mode.
 Assign students to a group (name of a city for example) and they have conversations in small groups after the teacher launches in full group.